MicroHealthLLC/Tueri/docs/get_started/quickstart.md

-# Getting started with LLM Guard
+# Getting started with Tueri

 Each scanner can be used individually, or using the `scan_prompt` function.